avatar-cli/avatar-cli/README.md

 # This value is used (among other things) to keep track of managed volumes and
 # containers
 projectInternalId: v2ZmtbkGuVdvGwVE

+# The field shellConfig is optional, it allows you to define some settings for
+# the Avatar-CLI subshell (started via `avatar shell`).
+shellConfig:
+  # You can define environment variables for the subshell
+  env:
+    SOME_ENV_VAR: 42
+  # In the case of the $PATH environment variable, Avatar-CLI forbids declaring
+  # it through the `env` field, but you can extend it adding multiple paths to
+  # the `extraPaths` field.
+  extraPaths:
+    - ./bin

 # In this section we declare the OCI images that we'll use in our project
 images: